peterstace/dauntless/README.md

 ### Most Important

-* Proper delta generation when rendering screen (including the 'nothing' case).

 * Up/Down keys in command mode to use history.
 Should be per command.

-* Reduce refresh interval to be faster.

 * Show regex in red if it doesn't compile.